overte-org/overte-docs-sphinx/source/explore/travel.md

 ### Home Sweet Home

-Have a favourite spot you in Overte you always want to return to?
+Have a favorite spot you in Overte you always want to return to?
 You can set a home location from the **Bookmarks** tab of the Places app, or from the **Navigate** menu.

 You can always get back home either by pressing the house icon in the top left of the Places app, or by heading to the **Navigate** menu, then **Bookmarks** and select **Home**.